Capture of Donetsk (2014): Pro-Russian Protests

-On March 1, 2014, about 10,000–15,000 people gathered for a rally in support of Berkut fighters who killed demonstrators in Kyiv.
+On March 1, 2014, about 10,000–15,000 people gathered for a rally in support of Berkut fighters who killed rioters in Kyiv.
 The participants of the rally expressed distrust of the head of the Donetsk regional state administration Andrei Shishatsky and announced the commander of the People's Defence of Donbass Pavel Gubarev as their leader.
 On the same day, the Donetsk City Council initiated a referendum on the status of the Donetsk region, and the initiative of the city council was supported by the Donetsk Regional Council.

 At about 12:00, supporters of Pavel Gubarev were joined by activists of the separatist organization "Donetsk Republic", who, under anti-Ukrainian slogans, demanded the voluntary resignation of Andrei Shishatsky, and then moved to storm the building of the regional state administration.
 The protestors faced the Special Forces "Griphon" unit, who held the building for half an hour until being forced to retreat.
-Under the walls of the Regional State Administration, demonstrators demanded to hold a referendum on the separation of the Donbass from Ukraine.
-The participants in the assault lowered the flag of Ukraine from the flagpole, replacing it with a Russian flag; the flag of the Donetsk region on another flagpole was not changed by protesters.
+Under the walls of the Regional State Administration, demonstrators demanded to hold a referendum on the independence of Donbass.
+The pro-Russian activists lowered the flag of Ukraine from the flagpole, replacing it with a Russian flag; the flag of the Donetsk oblast on another flagpole was not changed by protesters.

-In the evening, the Donetsk City Council, fearing the pressure of pro-Russian forces, convened an extraordinary session, which unanimously decided to hold a referendum on the region remaining a part of Ukraine.
-In addition, city deputies decided to grant the Russian language the status of an official language (with Ukrainian) to establish a moratorium on price increases and reduce the level of social payments.
+In the evening, the Donetsk City Council, pressured by the independence activists, convened an extraordinary session, which unanimously decided to hold a referendum on the region remaining a part of Ukraine.
+In addition, city deputies decided to grant the Russian language the status of an official language (alongside Ukrainian), to establish a moratorium on price increases and reduce the level of social payments.
 This was to create a municipal police force and recognize Russia as a strategic partner of the region.
 It was also recommended to the Donetsk Regional Council (together with the Luhansk Regional Council) to create a commission for the formation of the stabilization fund of the Donbass.